Mike Bellamy: Professional career

-Bellamy was selected by the Philadelphia Eagles in the second round (51st overall) of the 1990 NFL Draft.
+Bellamy was selected by the Philadelphia Eagles in the second round (51st overall) of the 1990 NFL draft.
 He played in only six games for the Eagles because of injury, catching no passes.
 He returned a punt and two kickoffs as the Eagles reached the playoffs.
 He was released on August 26, 1991.

 Bellamy spent time on offseason rosters for the Indianapolis Colts, Chicago Bears, and Oakland Raiders from 1992 to 1995.
 Being invited to participate in the resurgent World Football League, Bellamy finished his career playing in back to back World Bowl Championships, winning in 1996.
 In 1996, Bellamy also led the World League in touchdown receptions, along with teammates Mario Bailey and Bobby Olive.

 Coaching career

-Bellamy spent four seasons on the Illinois staff (2012–15), including three as an assistant coach.
-He was promoted to wide receivers coach in February 2013 after serving one year as assistant director of player personnel and relations (2012).
+In 2008, Bellamy was hired as the wide receivers coach and passing game coordinator for Sprayberry High School.

+In 2011, Bellamy was hired as the wide receivers coach for Clark Atlanta.

+In 2012, Bellamy was hired as the assistant director of player personnel for Illinois.
+In 2013, he became the wide receivers coach.

+In 2016, Bellamy was hired as a Senior Analyst/QC Coach for Mississippi State.

+In 2017, Bellamy was hired as the wide receivers coach for Toledo.

+In 2019, Bellamy was hired as the running backs coach for Illinois.
+He held the position until 2020.

+In 2022, Bellamy was hired as an offensive quality control coach for Howard.